apache/jackrabbit-oak/oak-doc/src/site/markdown/coldstandby/coldstandby.md

 ### What is it?

-The *Cold Standby* feature allows one or more clients to connect to a master instance and ensure automatic on-the-fly synchronization of the repository state from the master to the client(s).
+The *Cold Standby* feature allows one or more clients to connect to a primary instance and ensure automatic on-the-fly synchronization of the repository state from the master to the client(s).
 The sync process is one-way only.
 Data stored on the master is never changed.
-The only purpose of this client installation(s) is to garantuee a (almost live) data copy and enable a quick switch from the master to a client installation without data loss.
+The only purpose of this client installation(s) is to guarantee an (almost live) data copy and enable a quick switch from the master to a client installation without data loss.

 ### What is isn't

-The *Cold Standby* feature does not garantuee file, filesystem or even repository **integrity**!
+The *Cold Standby* feature does not guarantee file, filesystem or even repository **integrity**!
 If the content of a tar file is corrupted, a file is missing or anything similar happens to the locally stored files the installation will break because these situation or not checked, detected or treated!

 ### How it works